-- Complete regional Salt Creek Trail - 2.
-Complete Mid-County Parkway to provide an additional regional east/west corridor, minimize use of local roads, and shift traffic away from SR-74. - 3.
+- 1. Complete Mid-County Parkway to provide an additional regional east/west corridor, minimize use of local roads, and shift traffic away from SR-74. - 2.
 Build on substantial transit assets.
-Invest in Metrolink rail expansion for the 91/Perris Valley Line and construct accessibility improvements and station improvements at existing Metrolink stations. - Implement first/last mile transit connections, particularly from major destinations to Metrolink stations. - 5.
-Complete SR-79 realignment; improve access to SR-74. - Extend I-15 Express Lanes to SR-74 with new express lanes to improve trip relability for commuters and transit riders and provide additional incentives for carpool and vanpoolers. - 7.
-Explore policies and methods to increase work at home to decrease commute trips.
+Invest in Metrolink rail expansion for the 91/Perris Valley Line and construct accessibility improvements and station improvements at existing Metrolink stations. - 3.
+Implement first/last mile transit connections, particularly from major destinations to Metrolink stations. - 4.
+Complete SR-79 realignment; improve access to SR-74. - 5.
+Extend I15 Express Lanes to SR-74 with new express lanes to improve trip reliability for commuters and transit riders and provide additional incentives for carpool and vanpoolers. - 6.
+Explore policies and methods to increase work at home to decrease commute trips. - 7.
+Complete Cajalco Road Corridor and Ethanac Expressway to provide additional regional east/west corridors, minimize cut-through traffic on local roads, and shift traffic away from SR-91.